What must I do as part of the owners corporation?

 - An administrative levy, which funds the day to day running of the scheme, and covers such matters as common property maintenance, insurance premiums, strata manager fees and other regular expenses

 - A capital works fund levy, which as the name suggests funds the ongoing capital expenses of the scheme, such as painting and replacing floor coverings for the common property.
-(Note that prior to the commencement of the Strata Schemes Management Act 2015, this fund is called the sinking fund levy).

 Where an owners corporation has not sufficiently budgeted for an expense in the scheme’s budget, it may be necessary to strike a special levy.
 These can be substantial and are often payable in several instalments.